kasemdeautsch/PP4/README.md

 2. Click on the green 'code' button in the right, select HTTPs and copy the link.
 3. In your IDE change the current directory to the one you want to create this clone in or create a new directory under some name.
-4. Type git clone, and pase the link you copied and press Enter to create a local cloan.
+4. Type git clone, and paste the link you copied and press Enter to create a local cloan.

 Information about creating and managing repositories is [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)